sguox002/leetcode/leetcode-all.md

 ->>

 ## bit manipulation

+<<-477	Total Hamming Distance    		50.5%	Medium
+number of bits which is different. find the total hamming distance between all pairs of numbers given an array.
+- brutal force O(N^2)
+- 32bits check bit by bit and split into two half n*m ->>

 <<-898	Bitwise ORs of Subarrays    		34.0%	Medium
 count number of possible values.
 - brutal force using hash to remove duplicates